lexibank/tlopo/out/vol1/chapter6.md

 ## 5.5.
 Husking

 The following term may have referred both to the husking of coconuts and to the implement used.
 This was a sharpened stick, usually set finnly in the ground.
-The same tenn is sometimes used to refer to a digging stick.
+The same term is sometimes used to refer to a digging stick.

 <table>
 <tr>